haileytapia/portfolio/ManageDomoSubscriptions.md

 Apr 19, 2023 ∙ Domo Knowledge
 {: .fs-5 : .fw-300 }

-As a technical writer intern at Domo, I wrote this article about managing subscriptions to listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.
+As a Technical Writer Intern at Domo, I wrote this article about managing subscriptions to listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.

 ## Introduction
 {: .no_toc }